8 Days |

 On arrival in Delhi, our representative will welcome and transfer you to the hotel.
 Delhi is the capital of Indraprastha and capital of Pandavas during Mahabharata.
 This city has been inhabited from the 6th century BC and has been the capital of many other kingdoms, which is why it's been called the "City of Cities".
 It has been influenced by it cultures and different rulers, Delhi is a city full of beautiful monuments.
 The food habits of the residents were influenced by the Mughal rulers, the Mughal cuisine Originated from this particular place.
 Due to the closeness of other states, all festivals are celebrated in Delhi.

 By noon, we will visit the Qutub Minar, pitched as the largest Minaret in India.
 Drive past the president house and other Governmental secretarial buildings to the final destination at Lakshminarayan Temple, a temple dedicated to goddess Lakshmi and Lord Narayana.

-You will be transported from Delhi to Mandawa via road.
+You will be transported from Delhi to Mandawa by road.
 Shekhawati was founded by Shekhawat Rajputs and named after Rao Shekha.
 More than 50 forts and palaces were built by them, which has been converted to Heritages Hotel.
-Shekhawati’ village was famous for the havelis or houses, with the highest number of frescos in the world.
+Shekhawati’ village was famous for the havelis or houses, with the highest number of frescoes in the world.
 The Marwari’s were an influential business community in this region and in the 19th century, many left their families to migrate to larger cities where they succeeded quite well.
 The Marwari’s built larger houses in these villages and to tell the world about their success, they hired artists to paint these houses and havelis.
 Rest of the day is at leisure.
 Transport is at your disposal with-in the city limits.
 Overnight is in Mandawa or one of the villages of Shekhawati.